isabella232/get-bionode/readme.md

 # try-dat

-## A command line tutorial to learn `dat`
+## A command line tutorial to learn `bionode`

 This repo contains the content for the workshop.

-First install dat on your command line: `npm install dat -g`
+First install bionode on your command line: `npm install bionode -g`

 Then follow the instructions from each markdown (`.md`) file in this repo, in order.